By William Huhn

 These clients were complaining of headache, dizziness/vertigo, and blurry vision.

-For the brain to be concussed, there is often a concomitant traumatic event to the neck – the neck muscles have essentially had a whiplash injury.
+For the brain to be concussed, there is typically a concomitant traumatic event to the neck – the neck muscles have essentially suffered a whiplash injury.

-After consultation with the client to confirm the medical diagnosis and rule-out any other potential brain/CNS concerns or contraindications, I decided to treat post-concussion syndrome as a whiplash injury.
-Perhaps referring to it as “whiplash syndrome”.
+Treatment begins with a client consultation to confirm the medical diagnosis and rule-out any other potential brain/CNS concerns or contraindications.
+I treat post-concussion syndrome as a whiplash injury – actually, I prefer using the term “whiplash syndrome”.
 If you compare PCS and Whiplash signs/symptoms, there is more than a few similarities.

-Trigger points were found in the following muscles – sternocleidomastoid (SCM), splenius capitis, suboccipitals, levator scapulae, upper trapezius, and scalenes.
-I also treated the trigger points that were found in the temporalis and masseter muscles.
-The results were impressive.
+Trigger points are usually found in the following muscles – sternocleidomastoid (SCM), splenius capitis, suboccipitals, levator scapulae, upper trapezius, and scalenes.
+I might also treat any trigger points that are often found in the temporalis and masseter muscles.

 One teenage soccer player (a client of mine) who suffered a concussion during a game had cessation of PCS symptoms after one treatment.

 Other clients received 2 or 3 treatments before remedying the PCS.